smidas/radagen/README.md

                           "9QbchgbZtY7C57Eq"]
 ```

-There is something to be noticed about the values produced by `my_string` generator.
-The values grow in *size* and *complexity* because as `sample` calls the generator it passes a larger and larger *size* value.
+Notice the values produced by `my_string` generator.
+They grow in *size* and *complexity* because as `sample` calls the generator, it passes a larger and larger *size* value.
 This is a very important aspect of all Radagen generators and will be detailed further in `sizing`.

 ### Composition